Showing posts with label stroll. Show all posts

 Jonathan Adams

-He originally bought his family to Limestone County on a flatboat down the Elk River before it was legal for a white man to buy land.
+He initially brought his family to Limestone County on a flatboat down the Elk River before it was legal for a white man to purchase land.
 The Federal soldiers arrested him and burned his house and crops.
-He later returned was able to legally buy land and settle here
+He later returned and was able to legally purchase land and settle here.

 Athens Dulcimers

-First formed in 2003 they meet the First and Third Monday of each month to play and practice.
+First formed in 2003, they meet on the first and third Monday of each month to play and practice.

 Dana Hickman